zixuany7791/apcsa-freedom-project/tool/learning-log.md

 ```
 By running this code, I have successfully interacted with a building despite nothing really happens because I haven't add any functionality to it yet.

+### 3/9/25

+* Since Benjmain created the menu for construction building, I decided to add that menu to be part of my interaction so that when a player interact with something, the menu shows up.
+* In order for the interaction script to have access to the popup menu, I would need to use preload(scene) to do it.
+* After some copy pasting the popup menu script from benjamin onto interact script, I want to not have the player moving when the player is interacted with a building.
+In order to do that, I need to connect the movement script from the characterBody2D to interact script.
+Thankfully because the interact script is attached to the interaction component, which is a child node of characterBody2D.
+Therefore we can connect them by this line of code: `@onready var player = get_parent()`
+* In the movement.gd, I created a `set_interacting_state` function that returns a boolean.
+Then I will use that boolean at the beginning of the _physics_process function and do if `set_interacting_state` is true, returns nothing so it would end the function and the player would not be able to move.
+* Added esc key to stop interacting with a building, this allows players to move again.
 <!--
 * Links you used today (websites, videos, etc)
 * Things you tried, progress you made, etc